MicrosoftDocs/data-integration/data-integration/vnet/manage-data-gateways.md

 After you [create](create-data-gateways.md) a virtual network (VNet) data gateway, it's available in the **Data (preview)** > **Virtual network data gateways** tab in the [Power Platform admin center](https://admin.powerplatform.microsoft.com) for you to manage.
 Also make sure you select your tenant's default home region in the region dropdown to display and manage all your VNet data gateways.
 You select your tenant's default region because the metadata (name, details, data sources, encrypted credentials, and so on) for all your VNet data gateways are stored in your tenant's default region.

 > [!NOTE]
 > Tenant Admin mode provides a broader view of gateway resources within a tenant.
 When enabled, it displays all gateways in the tenant that the user has permission to manage as a Tenant Administrator.
-By contrast, the regular view only lists gateways where the user has been explicitly assigned as a gateway administrator.
+By contrast, the regular view only lists gateways where the user explicitly assigns as a gateway administrator.

 :::image type="content" source="media/manage-data-gateways/manage-vnet-data-gateways.png" alt-text="Screenshot of the Virtual Network data gateways page whey you manage VNet data gateways." lightbox="media/manage-data-gateways/manage-vnet-data-gateways.png":::

 ## Manage access to creating VNet data gateways (gateway installer setting)

 Access to creating a VNet data gateway can be limited to selected people only.
 To do this limitation, you must be a Microsoft Entra ID Global administrator (which includes Global admins) or a Power BI service administrator.
-Use of Global Admins is strongly discouraged for most cases, where the Power BI service administrator role is sufficient to grant the necessary access.
+Use of Global Admins is discouraged for most cases, where the Power BI service administrator role is sufficient to grant the necessary access.
 Use the **Manage gateway installers** option to manage who can create a VNet data gateway in your enterprise.
 This operation isn’t available for gateway admins.
 To learn more, go to the [manage gateway installers](/power-platform/admin/onpremises-data-gateway-management#manage-gateway-installers) documentation.

 ## Manage admins and users